* DPM IR models only

 For more information about the PosiTector SmartLink, click here.

-Powerful desktop software for downloading, viewing, printing and storing measurement data.
+Powerful desktop software for downloading, archiving, and reporting measurement data.
 No internet connection required.

-An easy-to-use mobile app (iOS/ Android) that connects to your PosiTector Advanced, PosiTector Smartlink, or PosiTest AT.Learn More
+An easy-to-use mobile app (iOS/ Android) that connects to your PosiTector Advanced, PosiTector Smartlink, or PosiTest AT-A. Compatible with PosiSoft.net.Learn More

 A simple gage interface to retrieve data in a manner similar to a flash drive.
 No software to install or internet connection required.Learn More